 - “The worst thing about a disability is that people see it before they see you.” –Easter Seals

-Ask your students: Why do people have disabilities?
-Have a discussion about how some are born with them, and some acquire them.
-Refer to the handout "Diversity Awareness."
+Have a discussion about how some people are born with disabilities, and some acquire them.
+Refer again to the handout "Diversity Awareness."
 Discuss why it is essential to treat everyone with respect.
 Discuss what that looks like.
 For example, it is respectful when talking about someone who is blind to say "a man who is blind," rather than “a blind man.”
 This puts the person ahead of the disability.

 This service project may be started in class and completed in subsequent days, either with the class or with friends and family.